LedgerHQ/wallet-api/packages/client/README.md

 This generated package is hosted on NPM [here](https://www.npmjs.com/package/@ledgerhq/live-app-sdk).

-⚠️ Publishing can only be performed by memebers of the [_ledgerhq_ organization](https://www.npmjs.com/org/ledgerhq) having the necessary rights to push to `main` branch ⚠️
+⚠️ Publishing can only be performed by members of the [_ledgerhq_ organization](https://www.npmjs.com/org/ledgerhq) having the necessary rights to push to `main` branch ⚠️

 In order to publish a new version of this package, please refer to the following steps: